-The transport eyes on the motor are only for transporting the motor, but are not approved for transporting the complete pump!
+Transport lugs on the motor, if present, are only for transporting the motor.
+They are not approved for transporting the complete pump!

-Risk of fatal injury from falling parts!
+Danger of death from falling parts!

-The pump itself and pump parts can be extremely heavy.
+The pump itself and pump parts can have a very high net weight.
 Falling parts pose a risk of cuts, crush injuries, bruises or impacts, which can be fatal.

-- Always use suitable lifting equipment and secure parts against falling. - Never stand underneath a suspended load. - · During storage and transport, as well as before all installation and assembly work, ensure that the pump is in a safe position and standing securely.
+- Always use suitable lifting accessories and secure parts against falling. - Never stand below a suspended load. - During storage and transport, as well as before all installation and assembly work, ensure that the pump is in a safe position and standing securely.